JNechaevsky/loto-keno/README.md

-# loto-keno
+# Loto Keno!
-"Loto Keno" is a retro-style betting game where players wager points on an even-odd guessing mechanic, with a random "HNA!" event that can double their gains or losses, all presented in a nostalgic CGA-inspired aesthetic.
+«Loto Keno!» is a minimalist betting game inspired by retro CGA visuals, where players start with a set amount of points and wager on whether a randomly generated number will be even ("Будь-будь-будь!") or odd ("А-ооо!").
+A special "HNA!" event appears randomly, doubling the potential winnings or losses, adding an extra layer of unpredictability.
+The game continues indefinitely until the player runs out of points, embracing both the simplicity and charm of classic arcade-style mechanics.
+You do realize this is all meant as a joke, right? 😏